Made (2001 film): Plot

-Ricky grows suspicious of Ruiz and insists they bring a gun to their meeting with the Westies.
-Bobby adamantly refuses.
-On the day of the meeting, Ricky has disappeared, but Jimmy insists that Bobby carry on with the meeting.
-As Bobby begins to grow suspicious of Jimmy, he meets with the Welshman and the Westies.
-The Westies double-cross Bobby and the Welshman, but Ricky arrives from a side entrance with a gun.
-Westie recognizes Ricky's weapon as a starter pistol and a fight breaks out.
-Jimmy arrives with a real pistol and sends the boys away while he deals with the Westies.
+On the day of the meeting, Ricky has disappeared, leading Bobby to suspect he has been killed by Jimmy on Ruiz’s orders.
+Bobby and Horrace deliver $200,000 to a bar in Red Hook, Brooklyn, where the Welshman has hired the Westies for protection.
+The Westies double-cross them, but Ricky arrives and holds the gangsters at gunpoint, until one recognizes Ricky's weapon as a starter pistol and a fight breaks out.
+Jimmy intervenes with a real gun and sends the boys away while he deals with the Westies.

-Back in Los Angeles, Bobby severs all business ties with Max.
+The friends return to Max, who keeps Ricky’s payment as compensation for a truck he previously stole.
+He offers to bring Bobby even deeper into his criminal organization, but Bobby severs ties with Max and surrenders his own payment to cover Jessica’s debts.
 Arriving home, he discovers Jessica in bed with a client and snorting cocaine.
-Bobby tries to convince Jessica to clean up her act for Chloe's sake, but Jessica refuses.
-Instead, she asks that Bobby take custody of Chloe and leave.
-In an epilogue set at Chuck E. Cheese's, we learn that Bobby and Ricky are now raising Chloe together, although the two friends still bicker constantly.
+Bobby tries to convince Jessica to clean up her act for Chloe's sake, but Jessica refuses and asks that he take custody of Chloe.
+Six months later, Bobby and Ricky bicker as they celebrate Chloe’s birthday at Chuck E. Cheese's, now raising her together.